 Head Teachers do a lot for the group behind the scenes to help things run a bit more smoothly.
 They are your go-to for questions, concerns and support while you're living abroad.
 There's a lot of behind-the-scene responsibilities, but these are some of the ways they help —

-They are in communication with ILP Directors who are back in Utah on Skype calls throughout the semester to discuss any concerns or problems where your group may need some assistance.
+They talking consistently with ILP Directors who are back in Utah on Skype calls throughout the semester to discuss any concerns or problems where your group may need some assistance.
 They are the middle man between the school you are teaching at and the office in Orem.
 They run weekly training meetings and help offer advice for teaching.
 They are there to help your ILP group manage life abroad.
 They do a lot!

 So How Can I Be A Head Teacher?

 The position of Head Teacher is more competitive than when you applied to be a volunteer.
 For volunteers, spots are first-come-first-serve, but that's not the case with Head Teachers.
 Think of it more like applying for a job.
 We look at a few things for a Head Teacher:

 - Spots are even more limited than volunteer spots are.
 We only send 1 or 2 Head Teachers with each volunteer group.

 - Head Teachers have a HUGE influence on how the semester goes because they lead the group.
 Because of that, we do our best to choose leaders who we believe will fulfill their responsibilities.

 - We need Head Teachers who have an "above and beyond" type of attitude and who can support everyone in the group, so we're a little more picky with who we put in this position.